 - It is a requirement that the employees do not work during the period and receive full salary during the period (cf. however below).

-- The individual employee for whom the company applies for salary compensation must take up to five days off without salary in connection with the compensation period.
+- The employee for whom the company applies for salary compensation must take up to five days off without salary in connection with the compensation period.
 The employee can choose whether to use accrued holidays and/or time off in lieu during this time.
-If the employee does not have any accrued holidays and/or time off in lieu left, the employee must take the five days without receiving salary.
-The number of days without pay is calculated pro rata, taking into account the proportion of the period from 9 March – 9 June 2020 that the employee has been sent home.
+If the employee does not have any accrued holidays and/or time off in lieu left, the employee must take up to five days without receiving salary.
+The number of days without pay is calculated pro rata, taking into account the proportion of the period from 9 March – 8 July 2020 that the employee has been sent home.
 The company cannot obtain compensation for any of these days.

-- Pursuant to our current information, the salary compensation scheme cannot be combined with an (agreed) salary reduction, unless this (i) was agreed before 9 March 2020, or (ii) is agreed with either a majority of the affected employees or the employee representative before the employer enters into the compensation scheme.
+- The salary compensation scheme can be combined with an (agreed) salary reduction, if this (i) was agreed before 9 March 2020, or (ii) is agreed with either a majority of the affected employees or the employee representative before the employer applies under the compensation scheme.
 In situation (ii), the employees will not be deducted the (up to) five days without salary mentioned above.

 Emergency tax legislation - New temporary payment deadlines

-Currently the Danish companies have to pay withheld tax and labour market contribution in monthly installments.
-In order to give more liquidity to Danish companies, the Danish government has passed a bill under which companies are entitled to postpone payment of payroll tax and labour market contribution for 4 months, and postpone the payment deadline for VAT.
+Currently, Danish companies have to pay withheld tax and labour market contribution in monthly installments.
+In order to provide more liquidity to Danish companies, the Danish government has passed a legislation under which companies are entitled to postpone payment of payroll tax and labour market contributions for 4 months, and postpone the payment deadline for VAT.

 Help package for Danish companies:

-The Danish government and the parliament have agreed to cover some of the fixed costs, which companies no longer have the resources to cover (as a result of the COVID-19 crisis).
+The Danish government and the parliament have agreed to cover some of the fixed costs that companies no longer have the resources to cover (as a result of the COVID-19 crisis).
+This scheme is in force until 8 July 2020.
 Under the suggested compensation programme, companies will receive compensation for their documented fixed costs, such as rent, interest and contract-bound expenses (such as leasing), during a period where the company is exposed to a large drop in revenue.
 No formal bill has been proposed or passed yet, but it is expected to be passed without further implications.

 The proposed compensation is based upon the following principles:

-The compensation is targeted at companies with a large drop in their revenues (more than 40%).
+- The compensation is targeted at companies with a large drop in their revenues (i.e. more than 40%).

-The compensation is targeted at fixed costs and will constitute between 25% and 80% of such costs.
+- The compensation is targeted at fixed costs and will cover between 25% and 80% of such costs.

 The level of proposed compensation will be as follows: